bhexopen/baas/source/en.html.md

 ## Overview
 BLUEHELIX BAAS provides a REST API (HTTPS + JSON) to facilitate Bluehelix Cloud customers' for self-service access to third-party public chains.

-Before requesting for an API socket, users need to apply for an APIKEY by using ED25519 algorithm to generate the Public & Private Keys.
+Before requesting for an API socket, users need to apply for an APIKEY by using ED25519 algorithm to generate the Public & Private Keys(see client demos).
 Users are required to save the Public & Private Keys.
 Submit the application for coin listing and attach the Public Keys accordingly.
 The APIKEY will then be issued to the applicant.

 <aside class="notice">
 <p>Since the BAAS API service is associated with BHOP brokers, the following points are required for testing the API：</p>